lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 ### Wrapping It Up

-So in most cases, composition is better than class inheritance if you want to reuse or share code.
+So in most cases, composition is better than class inheritance if your goal is to reuse or share code.

 A better use of inheritance is extending the functionality of existing classes, like inheriting from UIViewController and overriding its lifecycle methods.